Guide to historic pubs in London

 Could this be the oldest pub on the Thames?

-The Mayflower is another London pub that claims to be the oldest pub on the River Thames (let's just say they're all drawing by this point).
-It's a traditional English pub down a quaint cobbled street, named after the ship that carried pilgrims to America in the 1600s.
-Inside, it's quintessentially English, with copious amounts of dark wood, dim lighting with the flicker of candles and walls pasted with old photos.
-The outside terrace makes the most of the splendid riverside location, offering sweeping views of the Thames.
-As for food, you can expect all the classic pub grub, like fish and chips, alongside a good selection of beers and wines.
+The Mayflower is another pub that claims to be the oldest on the River Thames (let's just say they're all drawing by this point).
+It's a traditional pub down a quaint cobbled street, named after the ship that carried pilgrims to America in the 1600s.
+Inside, it's quintessentially English with dark wood, dim lighting with the flicker of candles, and walls pasted with old photos.
+The outside terrace makes the most of the riverside location, offering sweeping views of the Thames.
+As for food, expect classic pub grub like fish and chips, plus a good selection of beers and wines.

 A 17th century drinking spot